yuyimimimi/Sirius/Example_project/main/README.md

 you need use espidf 5.2.1 version.

-first you need change esp_console.c file of espidf. new esp_console.c is in /main/file/esp_console.c then add "#define ADD_HOOK_SUPPORT_FOR_CONSOLE" into esp_console.h file.

 make sure you have 8mb flash size. if lass than 8mb,you need change partition table.